viamrobotics/docs/README.md

 This is handled automatically by a GitHub Action on push.

 ## Contributing
 Don't hesitate to create a pull request.
 Every contribution is appreciated.
-Checkout our [contribution README](/CONTRIBUTING.md) for more info.

 ### Notes for contributors
 - Don't make forks on the main repo, do in your own fork.